-We love this tutorial above for DIY shiplap walls from Emily (and Hubby!) at ‘Table and Hearth’.
+We love this tutorial (below) for DIY shiplap walls from Emily (and Hubby!) at ‘Table and Hearth’.
 They used an inexpensive plywood underlayment ripped into planks to cut costs dramatically.
 Total charming update for this guest bedroom!
 (BTW, loving’ on that bed, too!
 Try our post on DIY bed frames for one just like it!)

 Yvonne and Bobby over at ‘Stone Gable Blog’ have a secret to planking a wall like shiplap that is pure genius!
 Ok, this is one of those hacks that can make your life soooo much easier.
 I think we love shiplap in the bathroom as much as a kitchen!
 Oh, and check out the before photos of this project at the site too, such a change!

 Jill and her hubby from ‘Jillify It’ via ‘Remodelaholic’ shows us how to install simple shiplap walls.
 This project cost them less than $200 for a major home upgrade.
 Simple little trick from this clever couple on spacing is worth the visit alone, let alone the amazing wall they created.